 Note the use of the word “promotion”.

 By definition, promotions are transactional, tactical tools that can boost short term sales.
-But they do not build brand loyalty.
+They exist at the bottom of the marketing funnel, and they do not build brand loyalty.
 Don’t confuse promotional tactics with marketing strategy or brand building.

 And wait a minute… That same firm also claims: “We have the means to take over your marketing from top to bottom, evaluate your brand’s needs and develop a powerful strategy that maximizes profits.”